clownix/cloonix/xdoc/doc/items.rst

 ---
 This is a running instance of a container, in the case of crun, it is mainly a running process inside a private file-system with a private namespace ip stack.
-For the docker and podman cases, the docker or podman software is used for the running of the containers but cloonix manages their interfaces endpoints.
+For the podman cases, the podman software is used for the running of the containers but cloonix manages their interfaces endpoints.

 kvm